Presented in association with OMNI Foundation for the Performing Arts

-The Rolling Stones helped Laura Snowden get into England’s prestigious Menuhin School, where she was its first graduate in guitar.
-Classical Music Magazine has called her “Classical guitar’s new champion,” and she has herself been championed by Julian Bream.
+The Rolling Stones helped her get into England’s prestigious Menuhin School, where she was its first graduate in guitar.
+Classical Guitar Magazine has called her “Classical guitar’s new champion,” and she has herself been championed by Julian Bream.
 Her creative range has encompassed collaborations with leading contemporary composers and the occasional pop star.

 Works by BROUWER and SNOWDEN